Anaerobic digestion: Residence time

 The residence time in a digester varies with the amount and type of feed material, and with the configuration of the digestion system.
-In a typical two-stage mesophilic digestion, residence time varies between 15 and 40 days, while for a single-stage thermophilic digestion, residence times is normally faster and takes around 14 days.
-The plug-flow nature of some of these systems will mean the full degradation of the material may not have been realised in this timescale.
+In a typical two-stage mesophilic digestion, residence time varies between 15 and 40 days, while for a single-stage thermophilic digestion, residence time is normally faster and takes around 14 days.
+The plug-flow nature of some of these systems will mean that the full degradation of the material may not have been realised in this timescale.
 In this event, digestate exiting the system will be darker in colour and will typically have more odour.

-In the case of an upflow anaerobic sludge blanket digestion (UASB), hydraulic residence times can be as short as 1 hour to 1 day, and solid retention times can be up to 90 days.
+In the case of an upflow anaerobic sludge blanket digester (UASB), hydraulic residence times can be as short as 1 hour to 1 day, and solid retention times can be up to 90 days.
 In this manner, a UASB system is able to separate solids and hydraulic retention times with the use of a sludge blanket.
 Continuous digesters have mechanical or hydraulic devices, depending on the level of solids in the material, to mix the contents, enabling the bacteria and the food to be in contact.
 They also allow excess material to be continuously extracted to maintain a reasonably constant volume within the digestion tanks.

 Pressure

-A recent development in anaerobic reactor design is High-pressure anaerobic digestion (HPAD) also referred to an Autogenerative High Pressure Digestion (AHPD).
+A recent development in anaerobic reactor design is, high-pressure anaerobic digestion (HPAD), also called autogenerative high-pressure digestion (AHPD).
 This technique produces a biogas with an elevated methane content.
-The produced carbon dioxide in biogas dissolves more into the water phase under pressure than methane does.
-Hence the produced biogas is richer in methane.
+The produced carbon dioxide in biogas dissolves more into the water phase under pressure than methane does, so the produced biogas is richer in methane.
 Research at the University of Groningen demonstrated that the bacterial community changes in composition under the influence of pressure.
 Individual bacteria species have their optimum circumstances in which they grow and replicate the fastest.
-Commonly known are pH, temperature, salinity etc. but pressure is also one of them.
+Commonly known are pH, temperature, salinity, etc., but pressure is also one of them.
 Some species have adapted to life in the deep oceans where pressure is much higher than at sea level.
-This makes it possible in similar vein as other process parameters such as Temperature, Retention Time, pH to influence the anaerobic digestion process.
+This gives another parameter to influence the anaerobic digestion process alongside temperature, retention time, and pH.